 Though some midterm races remain uncalled, the NAM is preparing the next phase of its competitiveness agenda.
-Last Thursday, it offered members a breakdown of the election results so far and what they mean for manufacturing policies and priorities in the United States.
+Last Thursday, it offered members a breakdown of what the election means for manufacturing policies and priorities in the United States.

 The briefing: Hosted by NAM Vice President of Government Relations Jordan Stoick, the conversation provided members with an overview of the NAM’s key issue areas, presented by several of the NAM’s policy experts.